-- 1) topographical anatomy of the thoracic structure and the position of important organs in the thorax, including pathology: - a) the structure of the trachea, bronchi, lungs and pleura, - b) mediastinal anatomy with the position of organs, i.e. aorta, superior vena cava, oesophagus; - basic assessment of radiological examinations, i.e. chest X-ray in the A-P and lateral projection; - 3) CT evaluation of the chest; - 4) determination of pneumothorax and pleural fluid; - 5) Primary bronchoscopy assessment of the bronchial tree with evaluation of emergencies, i.e. bronchial tree trauma; - 6) gastroesophagoscopy (e.g. assessment of oesophageal perforation); - sudden onset chest diseases, i.e. pneumothorax, pneumothorax, haemothorax, iatrogenic emphysema (diagnosis, treatment); - 8) Thoracic injuries and their treatment (penetrating injuries, haematomas and haemorrhages into the pleural cavity, post-traumatic emphysema); - 9) Pointubative tracheal stenosis (causes, diagnosis, treatment).
+- 1) topographical anatomy of the thoracic structure and the position of important organs in the thorax, including pathology: - a) the structure of the trachea, bronchi, lungs and pleura, - b) mediastinal anatomy with the position of organs, i.e. aorta, superior vena cava, oesophagus; - basic assessment of radiological examinations, i.e. chest X-ray in the A-P and lateral projection; - 3) chest CT assessment; - 4) determination of pneumothorax and pleural fluid; - 5) Primary bronchoscopy assessment of the bronchial tree with evaluation of emergencies, i.e. bronchial tree trauma; - 6) gastroesophagoscopy (e.g. assessment of oesophageal perforation); - sudden onset chest diseases, i.e. pneumothorax, pneumothorax, haemothorax, iatrogenic emphysema (diagnosis, treatment); - 8) Thoracic injuries and their treatment (penetrating injuries, haematomas and haemorrhages into the pleural cavity, post-traumatic emphysema); - 9) Pointubative tracheal stenosis (causes, diagnosis, treatment).

-it is expected that the dental practitioner will acquire the practical skills for the above-mentioned training placement included in point C - Training of skills in performing medical procedures and treatments in the table concerning the list and number of medical procedures and treatments which the doctor is obliged to perform in the course of this training placement.
+it is expected that the dental practitioner will acquire the practical skills for the above-mentioned training placement included in point C - Training in the skills of performing medical procedures and procedures in the table concerning the list and number of medical procedures and procedures to be performed by the medical practitioner in the course of this training placement.